georgejhunt/youtube/tubetools/Kenya-footprint.md

 6k_y-Y6c5Uw 8088 02:14:48 58:14:43 filesize:149928866 7.49G
 (yt-venv) root@ubuntu2094:/opt/iiab/youtube/tubetools#
 ```
 Note the use of "cat" command to feed the video Id's into local summarize_paylist.py (requireing "./" as a prefix).
 The summarize program indicates a total of 58 hours, and a size of approximately 7.49GB.
-We intent to select the "--low-quality option" to conserve space, and hope that the quality will be good enough.
+We intent to select the "--low-quality" option to conserve space, and hope that the quality will be good enough.

 10. When I ran the start script with the "--low-quality" option:
 ```
 python3.8 ../youtube2zim --api-key $API_KEY  --low-quality --id  PLs2auPpToJpbLTwPQ1fSGq5wCSY8rmgB0 --type playlist --name kenya
 ```
 the zim generatiion seemed to stall trying to run ffmpeg (a re-encoding process), and the cpu utilization zoomed to 100%.
-So I removed that optionn.
+So I removed that option.
 I'm in the middle of a zim generation that looks as it will take about 12 hours.
 I don't think the slowness is cpu related, since user space utilication is about 3%, and the machine is 90% idle.
 It must be google throttling.